 Effective plot size

 Effective plot size is the parameter used to determine each miner’s share of a pool’s mining revenue.
-The method to determine this statistic is set independently by each pool operator.
-It is a common method to calculate the effective plot size based on the best deadlines submitted by a miner over a period covering 360 blocks.
+The method to determine this statistic is set independently by each pool operator, but it is commonly calculated based on the best deadlines submitted by a miner over a period covering 360 blocks.
 For a new miner, the effective plot size typically starts at zero and rises to reflect full capacity over the course of 24 hours.
 Because effective plot size is statistically generated, it will usually oscillate above and below the actual physical size of a plot.
 This calculation can be optimized by limiting the maximum deadline to be submitted.
 Miners are advised to read and understand the method used by their selected pool operator in order to optimize their mining performance and revenue.

 Mining revenue consists of block rewards and transaction fees.
 The block reward decreases by 5% every 10,400 blocks.
 To calculate the expected revenue for a particular plot size based on the current block reward, a calculator is provided at https://explore.burst.cryptoguru.org/tool/calculate.

 The process of mining and forging blocks

 Entities involved in the mining and block forging process are a Burstcoin wallet (locally installed, web-based, or pool wallet) and mining software (software able to compute deadlines from plot files).
 The mining process is as follows:

 - Mining software requests mining information from the wallet.